mortalapeman/rolex-lt/README.md

 #### Quick Start

-At the time of writing, there are no facilities provided by Light Table that allow you to define your watches in a resuable and composable way.
+At the time of writing, there are no facilities provided by Light Table that allow you to define your watches in a reusable and composable way.
 This project attempts to address that issue with a little macro magic.

  - **deff**: like def, but saves the source/value of the def
  - **deffn**: like defn, but saves the source code of the function